Seaquarium Institut Marin, practical information…

 A keepers’ announcement will invite visitors to the seal and sea lion pool for the showing.

-Throughout the day, keepers organise random activities for seals and sea lions in order to maintain their motivation and interest; the animals are invited to participate freely in daily activity sessions.
+Throughout the day, keepers organise random activities for seals and sea lions in order to maintain their motivation and interest; the animals are invited to participate freely in daily activity sessions. - Are there any sea turtles at Seaquarium Institut Marin?

 Sea turtles are a protected species and cannot be kept in captivity.